Lucky

 Lucky with friends

-I go in to Hasbro Children’s Hospital pretty regularly for treatments and checkups.
+I go in to Hasbro Children’s pretty regularly for treatments and checkups.
 They’re so nice.
 I’m lucky they found my disease—Ehlers Danlos Syndrome—when I was young.
 It’s made my treatment so much better.
 My disease—a kind of connective tissue disorder—is not who I am.
 It’s just something I have to deal with.

 This is how I was made.
 Sometimes it stinks.
 But it’s me.
 And I really like me.